 Get your flippers and swimmers ready to go—the sun is beaming brighter than ever on the Gold Coast and it’s time to explore our stunning home from beneath the surface.
 We've got you covered with all the best spots for you to dip your snorkels into our beautiful beaches and hidden underwater havens.

-You’re going to want to round up your gang, make friends with someone with a boat and start ticking off our list of the best places to get face deep in the Gold Coast's beautiful blue waters.
-Dive into it!
+You’re going to want to round up your gang, make friends with someone with a boat and start ticking off our top picks of the Gold Coast's best snorkelling spots for 2024.

 Palm Beach Reef